-Historically, we have generally been able to sell all properties under such agreements on a timely basis or, in some instances, have reached amicable agreements with developers to either extend the exclusivity period or otherwise modify or terminate the agreements without penalty.
+Historically, we have generally been able to sell properties under above-mentioned exclusive sales agreements or, in some instances, have reached amicable agreements with developers to either extend the exclusive sales period or otherwise modify or terminate the agreements without penalty.
 However, there can be no assurance that we will be able to perform under arrangements similar to the ones described in the preceding paragraph in the future or that we will be able to reach amicable solutions with developers if we fail to sell all properties.
-If we are required to surrender deposits or otherwise compensate developers, our financial condition and results of operations may be materially adversely affected.
+In addition, in the event our equity method investee funding partners are required to purchase the unsold units or otherwise compensate developers if we fail to sell the properties within the agreed upon period, we will be exposed to downside risks due to our investments in such funding partners, in which case our financial condition and results of operations may be materially adversely affected.